British war crimes: The Troubles

-During the Troubles, British Army personnel have been accussed of war crimes, mainly in nationalist areas.
+During the Troubles, British Army personnel have been accused of war crimes, mainly in nationalist areas.
 The deadliest incident happened in January 1972 on Bloody Sunday, when British paratroopers killed 14 civilians and injured several more at a protest held by the Northern Ireland Civil Rights Association (NICRA).
-Another major incident took place at Ballymurphy, Belfast, where a number of Irish Catholics were killed by British Army snipers in August 1971.
-British security forces also carried out the Falls Curfew, where in July 1971, four civilians were shot dead and at least 60 wounded.
-Later in the conflict, there were other attacks against civilians involving the British Army, like the riots in Coalisland in 1992 or the killings of Aidan McAnespie in County Tyrone in 1988 and Peter McBride in Belfast in 1992.
+Another major incident took place at Ballymurphy, Belfast, where eleven Irish Catholics were killed by British Army snipers in August 1971.
+In the course of the already mentioned Falls Curfew, in July 1970, four civilians were shot dead and at least 60 wounded.
+Later in the conflict, there were other attacks against civilians involving the British Army, like the riots in Coalisland in 1992 or the killings of Thomas Mills in County Antrim in 1972, Michael Naan and Andrew Murray in County Fermanagh in 1972, John Pat Cunningham in County Tyrone in 1974, Majella O'Hare in County Armagh in 1976, Aidan McAnespie in County Tyrone in 1988 and Peter McBride in Belfast in 1992.